whatmakeart/whatmakeart.github.io/content/courses/experiments-in-electronic-arts/2025-spring/02-basic-interactivity/02-13-interactive-sculpture.md

 ## Things to Try

+- Use the ESP32 WROOM modules to make a web interface to control the sculptures.
+This will likely require the assistance of an LLM but it well within reach.
 - Use random numbers to introduce "unpredictability" to make it seem more alive or real.
 When the knob turns it could turn the servo 2 degrees plus a random number that could even make it go backwards. `random()` + `randomSeed()` with `min() max()` can accomplish this.
 - Use button to switch between the the Potentiometer controlling LEDs or a servo.
 - Add translucent materials over LEDs